smartopm/open-platform/.gitlab/issue_templates/community.md

 - [ ] Added the logo to the community
 - [ ] Added wordpress link to the community
 - [ ] Added list of required features to the community
+- [ ] Added url to the AWS S3 permission list
 - [ ] Made the necessary code changes to reflect new community
 <!-- until we move to a full automated way of creating a community, we need to update here -->
     - https://gitlab.com/doublegdp/app/-/blob/master/app/controllers/concerns/authorizable.rb#L23